gitter-badger/c2mon/docs/docs/user-guide/acquiring-data/using-opc-ua.md

                 uriPattern: ^opc.tcp.*
 ```

 As you can see, we specify the same Process name which we have defined in the arguments to our docker-compose file.
+This allows the C2MON server to associate the Tags with the OPC UA DAQ Process that we will start up later.

 Let's start the shell and run the following commands to subscribe to one data point on the server: